Storm Runner: Ride experience

 Storm Runner contains about 2600 ft of track and three inversions.
 The duration of the ride is about 58 seconds (including the wait on the launch track).
-The track has near-miss points with three attractions: the Hersheypark monorail, Dry Gulch Railroad, and Trailblazer.
-As the train leaves the station, it moves through the switch track, and onto the launch track.
-As the train moves into position, the sound of a heartbeat is heard.
+The ride has near-miss points with three attractions: the Monorail, Dry Gulch Railroad, and Trailblazer.
+As the train leaves the station, it travels through the switch track, and onto the launch track.
+As the train moves into position, the sound of a heartbeat is played.
 After a brief pause, the train rolls backwards slightly, the brakes on the launch track retract, and a pre-recorded voice says "Now, get ready!
-Here we go!".
-A second or so later, the train is launched from 0-72 mph in 1.9 seconds.
-Part way down the launch track, the riders' photographs are taken.
+Here we go!", and the train is launched from 0-72 mph in 2 seconds.
+Further down the launch track, an on-ride photograph is taken.

-Immediately following the launch, the train climbs vertically through a 150 ft top hat.
-The train then drops 180 ft, reaching the top speed of 75 mph, and then climbs into a 135 ft tall cobra loop, a first-of-its-kind element.
-After another drop, the train traverses yet another first-of-its-kind element, the Flying Snake Dive (a heartline roll followed by a dive drop).
-Following the final inversion, the train descends and crosses over Spring Creek and a section of Trailblazer, and under a section of the monorail.
+Immediately following the launch, the train climbs vertically through a 150 foot top hat.
+The train then drops 180 feet, reaching top speeds of 75 mph, before climbing into a 135 foot tall cobra loop.
+After another drop, the train traverses the flying snake dive (a heartline roll followed by a dive drop).
+Following these final inversions, the train descends and crosses over Spring Creek and a section of Trailblazer, while passing under a section of the monorail.
 The train then rises through two banked turns, first to the right, then the left.
-After a brief moment of air time, the train enters the final brake run.
+After a brief moment of airtime, the train enters the final brake run.
 Following the brake run, the train curves to the left, and returns to the side of the station from which it was dispatched.

 Launch system

-Storm Runner is an Accelerator Coaster, and its trains are launched hydraulically.
-Hershey Entertainment had chosen a hydraulic launch system because it used much less energy compared to a linear induction motor system.
-The hydraulic launch system is powered by hydraulic pumps, which pumps push hydraulic fluid into several accumulators.
-As the hydraulic fluid fills the accumulators, it pushes on the pistons, compressing the nitrogen.
-A similar system is used on Top Thrill Dragster and Xcelerator, although Storm Runner was the first hydraulic launch coaster to feature inversions.